What Is the Simple Subject? (with Examples)

-The simple subject is the term used for the actual word that is the subject of the verb.
-The simple subject may have modifiers before or after it, but once these are removed, the word left is the simple subject.
+A simple subject will often have modifiers before or after it, but, once these are removed, the word left is the simple subject.

-("The" and "hungry" are modifiers for the simple subject "fox".)
+- The hungry fox darted across the yard. ("The" and "hungry" are modifiers for the simple subject "fox.")

 - The small carton of nails was found under the seat. ("The," "small," and "of nails" are modifiers for the simple subject "carton.")

 - The Lord's extensive collection of coins is on display until June. ("The," "Lord's," "extensive," and "of coins" are modifiers for the simple subject "collection.")